microsoft/vscode-wiki/Roadmap.md

 * Improve hovering and inline values by leveraging language knowledge
 * Support hot code replace for non-JS scenarios e.g. Java.
 * :runner: Continue to invest in documenting debugging recipes for common configurations
-* Investigate custom breakpoints and gutter customizations for custom breakpoints
+* :runner: Investigate custom breakpoints and gutter customizations for custom breakpoints

 ## Extension creation, discovery, and management